cabforum/smime/SBR.md

 #### 3.1.4.1 Accent substitution

-In cases where names use diacritics or other characters that are not supported by Relying Party applications, the CA SHOULD define substitution rules in its CP and/or CPS.
+In cases where names use diacritics or other characters that are not supported by relying-party application software, the CA SHOULD define substitution rules in its CP and/or CPS.
 For example, regardless of capitalization:

 *  Accent characters MAY be represented by their ASCII equivalent.
 For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c.
 *  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u.

 #### 3.1.4.2 Non-latin names

-The CA MAY allow transliteration/Romanization of a registered Organization name usually rendered in non-Latin characters using a system recognized by the government in the Applicant's jurisdiction of incorporation, the United Nations, or the International Organization for Standardization (ISO).
+The CA MAY allow transliteration/Romanization of Subject Identity Information usually rendered in non-Latin characters using a system recognized by the government in the Applicant's jurisdiction of incorporation, the United Nations, or the International Organization for Standardization (ISO).

+The CA MAY include a Latin character name that is not a direct Romanization of the registered name provided that it is verified in a Reliable Data Source or suitable Attestation.

 #### 3.1.4.3 Geographic names